 With careful space planning and a little forethought, getting one that's the envy of Carrie Bradshaw is easier than you might think.
-Here are 9 top tips you need to know before going any further...
+So before you start browsing walk-in closet ideas, here are 9 top tips you need to know.

 1. Space is everywhere